sanity-io/react-native-with-sanity-presentation-mode/README.md

     ```

     #### Expo Project Env Vars
-    For local dev or local native builds in the "expo" workspace, run "npx vercel env pull" from the expo directory to generate a .env.local file that Expo can use
+    For local dev or local native builds in the "expo_app" workspace, run "npx vercel env pull" from the expo_app directory to generate a .env.local file that Expo can use
     For deployed Expo web app, Vercel should pick up the Production env from the Vercel console
     For deployed Expo native builds, you'll need to set the same env variables in the Expo project console!